 Yeah.

-And and they're even talking about, well, you run in these states and I'll run in that state.
+And they're even talking about, well, you run in these states and I'll run in that state.

-The vo the people's choice chances of winning this election.
+It just has totally sabotage Trump's chances, the people's choice chances of winning this election.

 It's almost pathological to me.